anima-wg/brski-cloud/anima-brski-cloud.md

 (Note: there are many possible configurations in which the device might not have unlimited connectivity to the public Internet, but for which there might be some connectivity possible)

 The Pledge SHOULD NOT assume that the connectivity that it has is sheltered.
-In a majority of cases, the Pledge will be connected to a network behind an enterprise firewall, or a home router, with typical restrictions on incoming TCP connections due to NAT44 {{?RFC6144}} and {{?RFC7084, Sections 3.1}}, and {{RFC6092, Section 4}}.
+In a majority of cases, the Pledge will be connected to a network behind an enterprise firewall, or a home router, with typical restrictions on incoming TCP connections due to NAT44 {{?RFC6144}} and {{?RFC7084, Section 3.1}}, and {{?RFC6092, Section 4}}.
 In such situations, the Pledge might think it can be assured that it can not be attacked, but this is not the case.
 Pledges could be deployed on networks with unfiltered connectivity, there could be incoming connections enabled, and there could also be malicious devices within this network.